rolex20/TelemetryVibShaker/TelemetryVibShaker/README.md

 ---

 ## Usage
-- Start your flight simulator and ensure it is sending telemetry to the configured UDP port.
+- Start your flight simulator and telemetry program (find it in this Github space) and ensure it is sending telemetry to the configured UDP port.
 - Use the UI to test vibration motors and sound effects.
 - Monitor real-time feedback and statistics in the Monitor tab.
 - Adjust settings as needed for your aircraft and hardware.